-We’re currently only offering telephone appointments for death and stillbirth registrations.
+We are offering telephone appointments for death and stillbirth registrations.

-- giving notice of marriage or civil partnership
+Notice of marriage or civil partnership

 Register a stillbirth